gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-fundamentals.md

 When rasterizing these primitives it calls a second user supplied function called a fragment shader.
 A fragment shader's job is to compute a color for each pixel of the primitive currently being drawn.

 Nearly all of the entire WebGL API is about setting up state for these pairs of functions to run.
-You setup a bunch of state then execute a pair of functions by calling `gl.drawArrays` or `gl.drawElements` which executes your shaders on the GPU.
+For each thing you want to draw you setup a bunch of state then execute a pair of functions by calling `gl.drawArrays` or `gl.drawElements` which executes your shaders on the GPU.

 Any data you want those functions to have accesse to must be provided to the GPU.
 There are 4 ways a shader can receive data.

-1. Attributes and Buffers
+1. Attributes, Buffers, and Vertex Arrays

    Buffers are arrays of binary data you upload to the GPU.
 Usually buffers contain things like positions, normals, texture coordinates, vertex colors, etc although